-his Second Edition of Sailing Directions, ATL 104 - Cape North to Cape Canso (including Bras d'Or Lake), 2010, has been compiled from Canadian Government and other information sources.
+This edition of Sailing Directions, ATL 104 - Cape North to Cape Canso (including Bras d'Or Lake), has been compiled from Canadian Government and other information sources.
 In general, all hydrographic terms used in this booklet are in accordance with the meanings given in the Hydrographic Dictionary (Special Publication No. 32), published by the International Hydrographic Bureau.